iq-motion-control/iq-module-communication-doc/docs/clients/serial_interface.rst

 ~~~~~~

 To use Serial Interface in Matlab, all Vertiq communication code must be included in your path.
 This allows
 the creation of a SerialInterfaceClient object.
-See Table 8 for available messages.
+See the Message Table below for available messages.
 All message strings use
 the Short Names.
 All messages use the standard Get/Set/Save functions.

 A minimal working example for the SerialInterfaceClient is: